fchastanet/bash-tools-framework/CompileCommand.md

   - warn if a disabled requirement has no associated file
 - compiler pass
   - will parse `# @require` directives
-    - error if requires name does not begin with requires
+    - error if require name does not begin with require
-    - error if requires name does not comply naming convention
+    - error if require name does not comply naming convention
-    - error if _requires\*_ file not found
+    - error if _require\*_ file not found
   - will ignore the disabled requirements
-  - a tree of requires dependencies will be computed
+  - a tree of require dependencies will be computed
   - eventual framework functions needed will be imported
 - on second pass, execute again compiler pass as eventual other `REQUIRE` directives could be found